VikitaNayak/Individual-Project-First-Version/README.md

 I tried to  look for the dataset giving infomration about the number of accidents/crashes in the areas where the speed camera have been installed.
 Because to measure the effectivity of the ASE program it is important to analyze whether speed violation has any impact on accidents.
 The main aim of the ASE program is to protect children and other pedestrians by reminding the driver to slow down their speeds and avoid accidents.

-Hence, I thought it is important to mergr the traffic crash dataset with the speed camera violation dataset as I mentioned in my previous submission.
+Hence, I thought it is important to merge the traffic crash dataset with the speed camera violation dataset as I mentioned in my previous submission.

 #### 2. Dataset used for the analysis